vix993/shakemon-front/README.md

 This is a single page application that acesses the [`Shakemon API`](https://github.com/vix993/shakemon) and displays a Pokemon chosen by the user, along with a description translated to "Shakesperean language".

+*You will need to run the backend* in order to use this tool.
 The repository containing the back end for this app can be acessed here: https://github.com/vix993/shakemon

 You can run it with the following commands:
 - `docker build -t shakemon .`